veltzer/pymultienv/README.rst

-# pymultigit
+# pymultienv
-An easy command line utility to execute commands on multiple git repositories
+A utility for creating multiple pything virtual environments